pickles976/pickles976.github.io/_posts/2024-11-17-Hari-Recipes.md

 On the VM, the same query runs in 0.04 to 0.08s, so 4x slower.

 Based off of my load tests, the VM should be able to handle at least 10 (simulated) concurrent users before response times get up above 300ms.
 Each of those simulated concurrent users are making query requests once per second.
 So in reality, a single $6 VM can probably handle significantly more real human users.

-#### Protecting against bad actors

-"What if a bad actor wants to saturate your site with requests?"

-I don't know.
-I guess it will go down.
-Please don't spam my server.

 ### Results!